matiasbattocchia/latam-challenge/docs/challenge.md

 **Note**: I would have used [Deserve](https://github.com/matiasbattocchia/deserve) instead of FastAPI.

-Even though I used a virtualenv and installed packages with versions from the requirements files, I had to bump the FastAPI version due some obscure errors during `make test-api`.
+Even though I used a virtualenv and installed packages with versions from the requirements files, I had to bump the FastAPI version and install `httpx` due some obscure errors during `make test-api`.
 My Python version is 3.10.

 Added methods to `DelayModel` to `save` and `load` trained models, in order for the app to load a working model.
 I mocked the model in `test_api.py`, though.